-- When restricted shell mode is activated or deactivated, new jobs started on the node will run in restricted or normal mode respectively. - If restricted mode has been enabled on a particular node, remote shells connecting to this node will also run in restricted mode. - The predicate functions can not be used to allow or disallow execution of functions called from compiled code (only functions called from expressions entered at the shell prompt).
+- When restricted shell mode is activated or deactivated, new jobs started on the node will run in restricted or normal mode respectively. - If restricted mode has been enabled on a particular node, remote shells connecting to this node will also run in restricted mode. - The callback functions cannot be used to allow or disallow execution of functions called from compiled code (only functions called from expressions entered at the shell prompt).